LambdaFanatics/scala-workshop-stocks-rest/WORKSHOP_GUIDE.md

 1) Let's separate the implementation of the http rest api routes.
 > Create a new __trait__ `StockRestApi` to separate the routes implementation.

+2) Now we should implement tests for each http rest api method.
+> Implement the body of all test methods in such a way that they invoke the correct http method
+> and test that the expected result is returned to the client.

 ##PART 2